 Elon Musk has also been ridiculed for using government subsidies, even though that is exactly what government subsidies are for – stimulating new, needed technologies.
 His $465 million loan was paid back 9 years ahead of the due date.
 Other subsidies have gone to creating the world’s largest factory, the gigafactory battery factory in Nevada, to employ 6,000 people, and the solar cell factory in Buffalo, NY, employing 3,000.
 The ATVM (Advanced Technology Vehicle Manufacturing) program started by President George W. Bush and advanced by President Obama has issued only 5 loans towards promoting fuel-efficient vehicles, but it has already saved 35,000 jobs and 1.6 billion gallons of gas.
 It still has $16 billion to loan.

 Critics of subsidies like to jump on the half-billion-dollar Solyndra scandal, so called.
 The real scandal was how crummy the reporting was on how well the overall program worked and how it has paid for itself plus interest.
 Ford, Nissan, and others have developed far more fuel-efficient vehicles.
-And to top it off, Solyndra was recently purchased by Musk’s SolarCity, reviving the original solar cell manufacturing intent.
+And to top it off, Solyndra’s old property was recently leased by Musk’s SolarCity, reviving the original solar cell manufacturing intent.
 Tragically and true to form, President Trump wants to defund the program, which will slow the transition from problematic fossil fuel cars to cleaner, better, less expensive electric ones.

 Tesla’s approach was to market high-end cars to affluent people in order to bring more affordable cars to the market.
 We only got glimpses of the new Model 3, just now rolling off the line.
 Smaller but similar in style to the Models S and X, the 3 will sell for about $35,000.
 Even before it was being made, some 300,000 preorders brought in over $11 billion.
 All this from a company that doesn’t advertise.